How to Replace the Water Pump on a 2012 Ford F-150

 - Disconnect the negative battery cable.

-- Raise the front of the truck only if you need more access from underneath.
+- Raise the front of the truck only if you need extra access, then support it on jack stands.

 🔨 Step-by-Step Instructions